zactWu/DataStructure-Practice/project2/Readme.md

 ### 1.1 question background

 How to get the intersection part of two ordered linked list?
 It always  appear as an algorithm problem since it's not very complicated.
-In fact, this question is an abstraction of some actual problems. for example, a businese man runs two kinds of busineses, and in each one he use list to store his clients' information, ordered by id.
-If this  businese man wanted to see who are both in his two businese, He would  face this problem.
+In fact, this question is an abstraction of some actual problems. for example, a business man runs two kinds of business, and in each one he use list to store his clients' information, ordered by id.
+If this  business man wanted to see who are both in his two business, He would  face this problem.